ruwanka/global.hackathon/ABOUT.md

 About your skills and what you are going to do?
 =======

 We are not pros, but we are dreaming to be pros.
-So this will be a chance for sharp our knowledge.
+So this will be a chance to sharp our knowledge.

 So what about our idea, Mmm it will be an awesome idea, we are sharpning it...